 Eczema is one of the most common skin conditions, causing flaky, itchy patches and other symptoms that can flare up in response to multiple triggers.
-Inflammation and irritation play key roles in eczema symptoms, and at Ronald N. Shore Dermatology, patients in Rockville and Silver Spring, Maryland, have access to an array of innovative treatment options designed specifically to address and relieve their symptoms and even prevent future flare-ups.
+Inflammation and irritation play key roles in eczema symptoms, and at Ronald N. Shore Dermatology, patients in Rockville, Maryland, have access to an array of innovative treatment options designed specifically to address and relieve their symptoms and even prevent future flare-ups.

 Also called atopic dermatitis, eczema is a chronic skin condition that occurs when the skin becomes inflamed and irritated.
 Although the specific cause of eczema isn’t known, researchers believe it’s triggered by abnormalities in the way the body’s immune system performs.